Lumi-supercomputer/lumi-userguide/docs/development/index.md

 # Overview

-This section of the documentation aims to help a user that wants to compile, develop and optimize his code on LUMI.
+This section of the documentation aims to help the users that wants to compile, develop and optimize their code on LUMI.
 It contains information on how to compile, debug and profile your application.

 ## Compiling